 - 1. Employers whose activity is affected, totally or partially, by the COVID-19 crisis by a shutdown declared by an act of authority, can agree with their employees to temporarily suspend their contracts.
 Employees will receive their salaries from the Unemployment Insurance, according to the gradual payment rates of Unemployment Insurance, starting with 70% of the income of the last three months, decreasing according to the months and while there are funds in the individual account.
 Once the funds are spent, salaries can be paid with the Unemployment Solidarity Fund.
 The eligible employees are the ones who pay contributions for Unemployment Insurance and private household workers who are affected by this situation.
 Employees must register three continuous contributions in the last three months, or six continuous or non-continuous contributions in the last 12 months.
 In the latter case, the last two contributions must be with the same employer.
 The employer would be obligated to continue paying all health and social security contributions calculated on 50% of the remuneration that serves as the basis for the calculation of the benefit.
 Employers, whose labor relations are suspended, may not dismiss their employees, except for the cause established under Article 161 of the Labor Code (employer needs or eviction). - 2.
 Employers whose activity is totally or partially affected by the COVID-19 health crisis, outside the validity of the act or declaration of the authority, may agree individually or collectively with those employees affiliated with the Unemployment Insurance to temporarily suspend the employment agreement.
-This agreement has the same effect and will be requested in the same way as the suspension of the contracts by the act of authority described above. - 3.
-Employers could sign agreements for temporary reduction of working hours.
-Employers may agree with their employees, individually or collectively, to reduce the length of their working hours by up to 50%.
-The employer must continue to pay the remuneration and social security contributions corresponding to the new taxable remuneration agreed.
-The employee shall also receive a supplement to his/her remuneration from his/her individual account for Unemployment Insurance and, once used up, from the Unemployment Solidarity Fund which shall be up to 25% of his/her remuneration, if the reduction of the working day is 50% (with a maximum of \$225,000 CLP per month).
-In addition, he/she will maintain benefits such as bonuses, allowances and other exceptional or sporadic items.
-Employers may not hire new employees to perform the same or similar functions rendered by those who have signed such agreements.
-This agreement is always temporary, with a maximum duration of five months for employees with an indefinite contract or three continuous months for fixed-term employees, for a specific work, job or service.
+This agreement has the same effect and will be requested in the same way as the suspension of the contracts by the act of authority described above.
+The law establishes a presumption for the purposes of being able to conclude agreements to suspend employment contracts due to partial affectation of the employer's activity.
+Indeed, such partial affectation is deemed to exist when in the month prior to the execution of the agreement the net income from sales or services of VAT has fallen by 20% or more with respect to the same month of the previous year.